awsdocs/amazon-chime-user-guide/doc_source/chime-create-account.md

 ## Setting a Personalized Link<a name="set-link"></a>

-You can create a personalized meeting link to create a friendly name for your meeting\.
+You can create a personalized meeting link that generates a friendly name for your meeting\.

 **To set a personalized link**

-1. In the upper\-left corner, choose **Add Personalized Link**\.
+1. Choose the menu in the upper\-left corner by your name, and choose **My meeting bridge information**\.

+1. For **Personalized ID:**, choose **Create your personalized ID**\.

+1. Review the information in the message that displays, and choose **Acknowledge and continue**\.

-1. Enter the name of your personalized link and choose **Save**\.
+1. Enter the name of your personalized link\.
+It must be between 12\-35 characters long\.
+Your personalized link is unique within the Amazon Chime service\.

+1. Choose **Save**\.

 ## Adding Contacts<a name="contacts"></a>